luistar/unina-frontespizio/README.md

 ## Getting Started

 1. Install the package by copying `uninafrontespizio.sty` to the `uninafrontespizio` directory inside your local `texmf` directory tree (refer to your distro's documentation).
-Alternatively, just copy the package file to your LaTeX project's root.
+Alternatively, just copy the package file to your LaTeX project root.
-2. Include the `uninafrontespizio` package in your document's preamble as follows.
+2. Include the `uninafrontespizio` package in your document preamble as follows.
 ``` latex
 \usepackage{uninafrontespizio}
 ```